 The coreboot project as a whole is licensed as GPLv2.
 The files within the codebase are licensed individually, with many files licensed as BSD, or GPLv2+.
 The libpayload subproject is licensed as BSD.
 All contributions to libpayload MUST be compatible with the BSD license.

-IRC at freenode Mailing list Gerrit Review Bugtracker Jenkins CI Coverity Calendar for events Code of Conduct QA System
+IRC Matrix Discord Mailing list Gerrit Review Bugtracker Jenkins CI Coverity Scan-build Calendar for events Code of Conduct 9elements QA System

 We carefully selected a list of hardware tools that will make dealing with coreboot a lot easier.
 Part of the process of choosing this hardware is that it either works with open source utilities, or we write Open Source utilities for it.
 These utilities make it easy to build and deploy coreboot in automated environments.

-Shows how to build coreboot on your PC and run it through Qemu virtualization.
+Our documentation contains a tutorial to get started.
+Part 1 shows how to build coreboot on your PC and run it on a QEMU virtual machine.